spurreiter/check4updates/README.md

   --major               update by major version --minor               update by minor version --patch               update by patch version
-  --dep                 only dependencies
+  --prod                only dependencies
   --dev                 only devDependencies
   --peer                only peerDependencies

-  package               package name to include/ exclude
+  package               package name to include / exclude

 examples: